-There are many factors that can affect a pharmacy technician’s salary, $24,800, in average.
+There are many factors that can affect a pharmacy technician’s salary, $37,790, on average.
 Whether it be level of experience, location, type of job, education or certifications, every pharmacy will have a slightly different way of calculating final wages.

 As far as experience is concerned, most companies have a pay scale with different tiers.
 A technician will be placed depending on how many years they have been working in the industry.